Hanfu

-Early history
+History

 Hanfu comprises all traditional clothing classifications of the Han Chinese with a recorded history of more than three millennia.
 Each succeeding dynasty produced their own distinctive dress codes, reflecting the socio-cultural environment of the times.
 Clothing made of silk was initially used for decorative and ceremonial purposes.
 The cultivation of silk, however, ushered the development of weaving, and by the time of the Han dynasty, brocade, damask, satin, and gauze had been developed.

 From the beginning of its history, hanfu (especially in elite circles) was inseparable from silk and the art of sericulture, supposedly discovered by the Yellow Emperor's consort Leizu, who was also revered as the Goddess of sericulture.
 There is even a saying in the Book of Change, which says that:

 Hanfu had changed and evolved with the fashion of the days since its commonly assumed beginnings in the Shang dynasty.
 Many of the earlier designs are more gender-neutral and simpler in cut than later examples.
 Later garments incorporate multiple pieces with men commonly wearing pants and women commonly wearing skirts.
 Clothing for women usually accentuates the body's natural curves through wrapping of upper garment lapels or binding with sashes at the waist.

 From ancient times, the ru upper garments of hanfu were typically worn wrapped over the front, in a style known as jiaoling youren; the left side covering the right side and extend to the wearer's right waist.
 Initially, the style was used because of the habit of the right-handed wearer to wrap the right side first.
 Later, the people of the Central Chinese Plain discouraged left-handedness, considering it unnatural, barbarian, uncivilized, and unfortunate.
 The youren collar follows the yin and yang theory, wherein the left lapel represents the yang (which symbolizes life) suppresses the yin (which symbolizes death); therefore, youren is the clothing of the living while if it is worn in the opposite way in a style called zuoren, the clothing then becomes burial clothing and is therefore considered a taboo.
-Zuoren is also used by some minority ethic groups in China.
+Zuoren is also used by some minority ethnic groups in China.

 Many factors have contributed to the fashion of ancient China: beliefs, religions, wars, and the emperor's personal liking.
 Following the Qin dynasty, colours used in the sumptuary laws of the Han Chinese held symbolic meaning, based on the Taoist Five Elements Theory and the yin and yang theory; each dynasty favoured certain colours.
 Some elements of Hanfu have also been influenced by neighbouring cultural clothing, especially by the nomadic peoples to the north, and Central Asian cultures to the west by way of the Silk Road.